-The policies detailed below are in effect unless otherwise specified on the event homepage for a particular tournament.
+The policies detailed below are in effect unless otherwise specified on the tournament information page for a particular tournament.
 Policies for certain special events, including Spring Series tournaments, MAADA Tour Series, Season-Ending Championships, and Fall Series tournaments, will vary slightly when compared to the information below (for example, some have a cancellation deadline that is slightly earlier than indicated in the general “Schedule Changes and Withdrawals policy found below).
-It is important to review the tournament homepage for all events in which you plan to participate in before registering.
+It is important to review the tournament information page for all events in which you plan to participate in before registering.

 Georgia Junior Golf firmly believes in upholding the traditions golf teaches, including — most importantly — the values of sportsmanship, integrity, and honesty.
 We expect our caddies to uphold these traditions and teachings and to make sure our players are having fun.
 Golf, in the end, is just a game.

 A caddie is one who carries or handles a player’s clubs during play and otherwise assists him/her in accordance with the rules.
 A player may only have one caddie at any given time.
 A caddie may be replaced or eliminated at any time by the player.
 No other person may offer advice or help to a player other than his/her caddie (Rule 8-1).

 A caddie must not be positioned on or close to an extension of the line of play or line of putt behind the ball (Rule 14-2b).

 Best Practices for Caddies: